Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes

-where the quantum state in quantum systems $\mathcal{L(H)}$ and $\mathcal{H}$ denotes a Hilbert space with dimensional $d$, $\lambda_0 \leq \lambda_1 \leq \cdots \leq \lambda_{d-1}$ represent the eigenvalues of the quantum state $\rho$ and $\epsilon_0 \leq \epsilon_1 \leq \cdots \leq \epsilon_{d-1}$the eigenenergies of the Hamiltonian $H = \sum_{i} \epsilon_i | \epsilon_i \rangle \langle \epsilon_i |$.
-Moreover, Yang \emph {et al.} \cite{refdc2} experimentally validated the concept of quantum battery capacity via an optical platform and demonstrated its correlations and trade-offs with quantum entropy, coherence and entanglement.
-Zhang \emph {et al.} \cite{refdc3,refdc4} proposed a scheme to enhance quantum battery capacity through local projective measurements in two-qubit and three-qubit systems, demonstrating capacity improvements for Bell-diagonal and X-shaped states.
-Building upon prior works, Wang \emph {et al.} \cite{refdc5} systematically analyzed the distribution relationships of quantum battery capacity, demonstrating that the sum of the capacities of two-qubit X-state subsystems does not exceed the total capacity.
+where $\rho \in \mathcal{L}(\mathcal{H})$ is a quantum state on a $d$-dimensional Hilbert space $\mathcal{H}$, $\lambda_0 \leq \lambda_1 \leq \cdots \leq \lambda_{d-1}$ are the eigenvalues of $\rho$, and $\epsilon_0 \leq \epsilon_1 \leq \cdots \leq \epsilon_{d-1}$ are the eigenenergies of the Hamiltonian $H = \sum_{i} \epsilon_i | \epsilon_i \rangle \langle \epsilon_i |$.
+In the present work, a quantum battery is understood as a controllable quantum system with finite dimension whose energy storage capability is jointly specified by its state and by the battery Hamiltonian.
+Moreover, Yang \emph {et al.} \cite{refdc2} experimentally validated the concept of quantum battery capacity via an optical platform and demonstrated its correlations and tradeoffs with quantum entropy, coherence and entanglement.
+Zhang \emph {et al.} \cite{refdc3,refdc4} proposed a scheme to enhance quantum battery capacity through local projective measurements in two qubit and three qubit systems, demonstrating capacity improvements for Bell diagonal and X shaped states.
+Building upon prior works, Wang \emph {et al.} \cite{refdc5} systematically analyzed the distribution relationships of quantum battery capacity, demonstrating that the sum of the capacities of two qubit X state subsystems does not exceed the total capacity.